Lozzalarr/Thesis/README.md

 # Deep learning and FMV in Arcgis from Roboflow

+TODO: add the tile fixing script and clean it up

 The purpose of this repository is to convert annotations from [Roboflow](https://roboflow.com/) into ESRI reading deep learning folders to be use ArcGIS pro/Arcgis Enterprise/Arcgis Online Notebooks.

 This requires the exported annotations from roboflow to be in PASCAL VOC format.